nevakee716/CoffeeMaker/help/Help_layout.md

 * Duplication Button : This plugin will allow you to duplicate an object directly from evolve, it will copy all the properties, association and association properties of the object Page (https://github.com/nevakee716/CoffeeMaker/wiki/Duplication-Button)
 * Home Page : adding option for the home page (https://github.com/nevakee716/CoffeeMaker/wiki/Home-Page)
 * Redirect Edit : This feature will allow you to redirect the Evolve users to different views when they enter the edit mode. (https://github.com/nevakee716/CoffeeMaker/wiki/Redirect-Edit)
+* Page Filter : This feature allow you to do change the behaviours of the page filter(search inside page). (https://github.com/nevakee716/CoffeeMaker/wiki/Page-Filter)

 ## Main.js
 In order to work in your site, you need to have a main.js inside your deployment node, it can be empty